Projections, Furstenberg sets, and the $ABC$ sum-product problem: Introduction

 After a lengthy section on preliminaries, we first prove (the $ABC$) Theorem \ref{thm:ABCConjecture} in Section \ref{s:ABC}.
 Then, in Section \ref{s:ProjRegular}, we apply Theorem \ref{thm:ABCConjecture} to establish a $\delta$-discretised version of (the projection) Theorem \ref{thm:projection} for "almost Ahlfors-regular sets" (Definition \ref{def:deltaTRegularSet}).
 This is the longest proof in the paper.

-In Section \ref{s:FurstenbergADR}, we derive our bounds for discretised Furstenberg sets; first for "regular" sets and then, using that case, for general ones.
-As already mentioned, the mechanisms for the last implication in the above sketch are well known, but are nevertheless presented in Section \ref{s:projection-sum-product}.
-Finally, we derive the "continuous" results explicitly stated in the introduction from the $\delta$-discretised counterparts in Section \ref{s:continuousResults}; this is largely an exercise in pigeonholing, but we give full details.
+In Section \ref{s:Furstenberg}, we derive our bounds for ($\delta$-discretised) Furstenberg sets.
+Finally, we derive the "continuous" results stated in the introduction from the $\delta$-discretised counterparts in Section \ref{s:continuousResults}; this is largely an exercise in pigeonholing, but we give full details.